OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/parallel_fd.rst

 If you have multiple processors available to you, it's possible to speed up the calculation of approximated partials or totals by computing multiple columns of the approximated Jacobian matrix simultaneously across multiple processes.
-Setting up *parallel* finite difference or *parallel* complex step is identical to setting them up to execute serially, except for the additon of a single line of code that sets the *num_par_fd* option on the System(s) where you want to compute the approximate derivatives.
+Setting up *parallel* finite difference or *parallel* complex step is identical to setting up for serial execution, except for the additon of a single line of code that sets the *num_par_fd* option on the System(s) where you want to compute the approximate derivatives.
 For example,